ministryofjustice/security-guidance/docs/password-management-guide.md

 Supplier or vendor systems must be able to change, reset and revoke passwords.
 This must be possible using well-defined processes.

-Suppliers and vendors should consider implementing technical controls, such as locking accounts after repeated access attempts and blocking common password choices, to improve the effectiveness of password-enforcement and compliance.
+Suppliers and vendors must implement the technical controls in the MoJ guidance, such as locking accounts after repeated access attempts and blocking common password choices, to improve the effectiveness of password-enforcement and compliance.

-Senior Business Owners for Contracts should ensure that when contracts are signed, the supplier receives explicit guidance on password management and it is included in the associated Information Protection Plan \(IPP\).
+Senior Business Owners for Contracts should ensure that when contracts are signed, the supplier receives explicit guidance on password management and it is included in the associated contractual Security Management Plan \(SMP\).

 ### System Administrators